lansan2103/Design-IT-Lab-Research/README.md

 # Spatial-Sentiment-Agent
-Research supported by the Space Management & Design IT Lab at Yonsei University
+Research supported by the Space Design & Design IT Lab at Yonsei University